 Ultimately, testing and measuring soil is something that needs to be done as a concerted effort between farmers and governments.

-Soil Salinity and Sodicity
+Soil salinity and sodicity

 Another key concern with soils in Australia is salinity and sodicity.
-Salinity occurs when salt builds up in the root zone of plants in dry periods, while sodicity occurs when there is too much sodium in the soil which then changes the structure of the soil.
+Soil salinity occurs when salt builds up in the root zone of plants in dry periods, while sodicity occurs when there is too much sodium in the soil which then changes the structure of the soil.
 Sodic soils can see severe erosion and runoff taking place.

 Salinity occurs naturally in much of Australia’s landscape, but land clearing, irrigation and even flooding can cause more water to be added to rivers and groundwater systems.
 This can, in turn, dissolve the salt present in the land and bring it closer to the surface.
 Problems arise when these salts enter the root zones of plants and affect the growth of these crops.
-Plants (and humans) don’t like salt water very much – mainly because salt molecules are hydrophilic which means they attract water molecules and causes more work for the plants in absorbing the water they seek, in addition to a host of other issues.
+Plants (and humans) don’t like salt water very much – mainly because salt molecules are hydrophilic, which means they attract water molecules and causes more work for the plants in absorbing the water they seek, in addition to a host of other issues.

-Excess salt can threaten native species and cause problems like urban salinity where it can damage infrastructure.
+Excess salt can threaten native species and cause problems like urban salinity, where it can damage infrastructure.

-Sodicity is an unpleasant side effect of excess salinity where soil becomes hard and impacted.
+Sodicity is an unpleasant side effect of excess salinity where the soil becomes hard and impacted.
 But sodicity can be treated with the addition of things like gypsum or placing calcium in irrigation water – although subsoil sodicity may not be affected unless the soils are deep-ripped to aid penetration.

 These are two key problems we will face as a society as we continue to require more resources for farming in Australia.